I. General Principles

 3. Written notice of the temporary suspension setting out the scope and rationale, as well as the appeal procedures under the Code will be sent to the Student at their University email address.

 4. A Student wishing to appeal a temporary suspension can submit a written appeal to the suspending authority within five (5) Business Days from the date of the written notice of the temporary suspension.
-In o be reviewed and acted upon, the appeal must question one or more of the following issues:
+In order to be reviewed and acted upon, the appeal must question one or more of the following issues:

 1. The reliability of the information about the Student’s conduct on which the suspending authority based the decision to issue a temporary suspension.